vinei/PyconJP-proposal/start-a-python-community-and-prepare-for-pycon-cambodia.md

 __*English*__

 ## Abstract
-In the last fews years, in Cambodia has rapidly increased in computer science and STEM education enrollments.
-There are so many tech startup in different sector start to appear which the demand of tech skills is at high peak.
-Cambodia education both in public and private school started to adopted the STEM concept (Science, Technology, Engineering and Mathematics), yet there is still lack of supports from the community to help boost this society impact.
+In recent years, Cambodia has rapidly increased in computer science.
+There are so many tech startups and the demand for tech skills is at a high peak.
+Cambodia's education both in public and private schools started to adopt the STEM, yet there is still a lack of support from the community.
-So we'd love to start a Python community in Cambodia to gater the local experienced developer in Python to unite in order to encourge, motivate and support the young generation.
+So we'd love to start a Python community in Cambodia to gather local developer to support young generation.
-Also, in the future we're planning to prepare and organize the PyCon in Cambodia.

 ## Description
 Because I strongly beleive that in the very short future ahead, tech skills would be mandantory for every individual to work and live in the modern tech society.
+That is the main reason that urge us to start running, support and contribute to the society by encouraging, motivating and support the young learner.
+I've attended and participated in many events and program before, also I've volunteer in few tutoring program specific on tech and computer science.
+I see there are a lot of struggle and requires help from those student and younger to guide them.
+Creating the Python community is not only our goal, also in the future, we're planning to prepare and organize the PyCon in Cambodia.

 ## Program
 - Self introduction (1 minute)